Work experience will provide

 a major boost to your employability when you graduate as well as giving you a

 real insight into what to expect from different occupations and

 confidence and professional skills while meeting colleagues who may assist with

 your career development.

-shorter internships or you could work part-time around your studies or approach
+placement years and shorter internships or you could work part-time around your

 The University of Plymouth Students’

 Union also offers a wide range of volunteering opportunities and

 there are many organisations within the not-for-profit sector who could benefit